department-of-veterans-affairs/design-system-OLD/README.md

 If you are unsure of which to use, do a major version update.

-* PR approval and merge
+4. Pull master and publish

 * Switch to master and pull